Ryanair loses challenge against state aid for Lufthansa's Austrian unit

-BRUSSELS, July 14 (Reuters) - Ryanair (RYA.I) on Wednesday lost its challenge against state aid for Austrian Airlines approved by EU competition regulators after Europe's second-highest court said the aid complied with EU rules.
+BRUSSELS (Reuters) -Ryanair on Wednesday lost its challenge against state aid for Austrian Airlines approved by EU competition regulators after Europe’s second-highest court said the aid complied with EU rules.

 Europe’s biggest budget airline has launched 16 lawsuits against the European Commission for allowing state aid for individual airlines.

-In addition to Austrian, those carriers include Austrian's parent Lufthansa (LHAG.DE), Portugal's TAP (TAPA.UL) as well as flag carriers that were helped by national schemes.
+In addition to Austrian, those carriers include Austrian’s parent Lufthansa, Portugal’s TAP as well as flag carriers that were helped by national schemes.

 Ryanair took its grievance to the Luxembourg-based General Court after the EU competition enforcer approved Vienna’s decision to grant aid to Austrian Airlines in June 2020.